davejfranco/oci_devops_fastrack/resourcemanager/tutorial.md

 ## 5. Actualizar el Stack

-Once our cluster is ready and you can take a look at Menu --> Developer Services --> Container Cluster (OKE), lets now say that we need to scale our cluster as right now it only has only one worker node.
-For this go back to the variable.tf file in the demo source code and modify the variable "nodes_per_net" and set the value to 2.

 Una vez el cluster kubernetes esta listo; podemos verlo si vamos al Menu --> Developer Services --> Container Cluster (OKE).
 Digamos que necesitamos escalar nuestro cluster y añadir un noda adicional ya que el que creamos solo tiene un nodo worker.
 Para esto nos vamos al archivo variables.tf que se encuentra dentro del directorio del código terraform y en la variables "nodes_per_net" cambiamos el valor a 2.

 ![variablestf node size](/img/resourcemanager/var_nodes.jpg)